 Bats hibernate over winter, when insects are scarce.
 The metabolism slows dramatically during this time and they rely on their stored fat reserves.
 Bats are very vulnerable to any disturbance while hibernating.
 If they are awakened, they may use up critical energy reserves.
 Similarly during the day bats go into a torpor which also slows their metabolism and helps them save their energy reserves.

 Male bats only produce sperm in summer which makes breeding quite complicated as all bats hibernate over winter.
 This means techniques such as delayed implantation of embryos or storing of sperm are necessary.
 In some species the male bat stores sperm over winter while in other bat types, females are responsible for synchronised breeding strategies.

 All of the Tasmanian bats are fully protected species and it is illegal to collect or harm them in any way.
 They are widespread and occur in a range of forest types.
-Seven of the eight species occur on mainland Australia.
-All species appear to be relatively common, although the larger species are probably less abundant (e.g. Goulds wattled bat, Tasmanian long-eared bat and the eastern falsistrelle).
-The lesser long-eared bat and the eastern falsistrelle are often encountered foraging and roosting in urban areas.
+Seven of the eight species also occur on mainland Australia.
+All species appear to be relatively common, although the larger species are probably less abundant (e.g. Goulds wattled bat, Tasmanian long-eared bat and the eastern false pipistrelle).
+The lesser long-eared bat and the eastern false pipistrelle are often encountered foraging and roosting in urban areas.

 The bat virus

 In 1996, a previously undiscovered virus, lyssavirus, was found in Queensland's flying foxes (fruit bats).
 Lyssavirus has since been isolated from an insectivorous bat.
 This has drawn attention to the need for people to exercise caution and the proper care when handling bats even here in Tasmania.
 It is important that everyone handling bats wear leather gloves.